Essential guide to becoming a part-time real estate agent

 Income is commission-based and can be inconsistent, especially in the beginning.
 It’s not uncommon for it to take time to close deals and receive commissions.
 Without the guarantee of consistent income, it can be challenging to cover the costs for licensing, continuing education, marketing, and association fees.

 Unfortunately, not all brokerages are willing to hire part-time real estate agents.
-Training is time-intensive and often requires a substantial investment of resources.
-For part-time agents with limited availability each week, completing this training can be particularly challenging.
+Training is time-intensive and often entails a substantial investment of resources.
+Completing this training can be particularly challenging for part-time agents with limited availability.
 It can lead to slower progress, which may not align with the brokerage's operational needs and business goals.

 Market knowledge

-Part-time agents may find it difficult to stay up-to-date on market trends and changes whereas full-time agents may have an edge in market knowledge and experience since their schedule is likely more flexible.
+Part-time agents may find it difficult to stay up-to-date on market trends and changes.
+Full-time agents may have an edge in market knowledge and experience since their schedules are likely more flexible.

 Client expectations

-Clients might expect immediate responses and availability, which can be hard to manage part-time and may hinder your ability to build a strong client base due to limited time.
+Clients might expect immediate responses and availability, which can be hard to manage part-time.
+It may hinder your ability to build a strong client base due to limited time.

 Competition